eigengo/opensourcejournal/siext/article.md

 ## Summary

 The preceding text has described how to create a basic extension for Spring Integration.
-We've discovered that an extension offers maximum re-use over alternative approaches which include shared code and resources as well as meaningful configuration.
+We've discovered that an extension offers maximum re-use over alternative approaches as well as meaningful configuration.
 I hope you'll be encouraged to try bundling your favoured patterns / components into an extension in the near future.
 Always consider submitting your extension back to Spring via a github pull request.

 Talking about the future, I think Spring Integration could do with adapters for ZIP handling and SNMP...